rack/rack-attack/README.md

 #### `blocklist(name, &block)`

-Name your custom blocklist and make your ruby-block argument returna a truthy value if you want the request to be blocked, and falsy otherwise.
+Name your custom blocklist and make your ruby-block argument returns a truthy value if you want the request to be blocked, and falsy otherwise.

 The request object is a [Rack::Request](http://www.rubydoc.info/gems/rack/Rack/Request).